Most techies will always use the Command Prompt to some degree. It’s the same as using the Terminal in Mac or Linux operating systems.

 There are quite a few ways you can open the Command Prompt in versions of the Windows 10 operating system.
 All of the techniques in the guide below are for entering the standard Command Prompt.
 If you wanted to use the one that has the administrators permissions, then you need to learn how to open an elevated Command Prompt window in Windows 10 instead.

-How to Open a Command Prompt with Quick Links (Win+X) menu
+How to Open Command Prompt Quick Links (Win+X) Menu

 The Quick Links menu is one of the most efficient ways you can open up the Command Prompt window because you can do it from anywhere.
 For example, you can do it with the Settings app open, with the File Explorer open, with a web browser open and from the desktop.
 However, there is one thing standing in your way, and that is a particular setting for the Taskbar that is available from the Settings app.
 From within the Taskbar link in the settings app (found by heading to the Start menu > Settings > Personalization > Taskbar), you will find an option that you can toggle on or off for “Replacing the Command Prompt with the Windows Powershell in the menu when I right-click the Start button or press the Windows logo key + X.” Make sure that option is turned off first.